 These Coho typically run about 3-6 lbs (18″-24″) with limit catches of 20-30 fish not at all uncommon.
 Gorging themselves on baitfish, Coho are putting on weight quickly after a long winter and usually by sometime in June – with the numbers of Coho diminishing a little, but the catch including other species of fish – Coho can approach weights of 7-10 lbs+.
 Windycitysalmon crews can also hook into a fair number of large Chinook Salmon and Steelhead (Rainbow) Trout during this time of year as well when we find ourselves fishing deeper, overlapping waters inhabited by all three species (Coho, Kings, and Steelhead).
 In this regard, Captain Rick will try his best to give you a shot at these other fish as well when the conditions arise.

 Moving into later June, the lake usually begins to stratify with cold water – which salmon and trout primarily inhabit – descending deeper and fish tend to be less concentrated.
-This time of year starts to yield more mixed catches of fish from more Coho in the 4-8lb class to the addition of more Lake Trout and Steelhead being caught in the 5-16lb range.
+This time of year starts to yield more mixed catches of fish from Coho in the 4-8lb class as well as continued, good Lake Trout numbers as well as Steelhead being caught in the 5-16lb range.
 Chinook Salmon are starting to be caught in increasing numbers as well.
 This is the time of year when you can expect to catch a large variety of bigger fish and the weather is often very nice too.

-Starting near the second half of July and most of August begins the primetime for big Chinook (king) Salmon in the 12-20lb+ range and is usually the most anticipated time of year on the Great Lakes overall by anglers and captains alike.
-Chinook (king) Salmon are the pinnacle of the Great Lakes food chain and largest of all salmon found anywhere in the world with these very aggressive fish feeding heavily ahead of their spawning season in the fall.
+Starting near the second half of July and most of August begins the best time to catch large Chinook (king) Salmon in the 12-20lb+ range.
+Chinook (king) Salmon are the pinnacle of the Great Lakes food chain, largest of all salmon found anywhere in the world and these very aggressive, large fish are usually the most sought after and prized by captains and anglers alike.

 It is during this time when Chinook begin to stage and school several miles off of and eventually move into the home port from which they were originally released.
 Waukegan is one of those ports were releasing occurs.

-A fair share of Lake Trout, Steelhead (Rainbow Trout), and Brown Trout are typically caught this time year still as well as an some Coho..
+If good numbers of Chinook Salmon are not available, excellent hauls of Lake Trout are normally seen and Steelhead (Rainbow Trout) are available.
+Brown Trout can also be caught this time year as well as larger Coho salmon.
 This is an exciting time to be on the lake fishing for trophy, line screaming Chinook!
 For most people, these fish – along with our Lake, Brown, and Rainbow Trout – will be the largest and hardest fighting fish our customers have ever caught in their lives.

 Fall season – September and October – offers outstanding fishing opportunities for large, spawning Lake Trout on Waukegan’s offshore reefs as well as possible Brown Trout in shallow water.
 Catches of Steelhead and non-spawning Chinook Salmon are available at times too.
 The Lake Trout fishing in late September and October can be hard to match anywhere in the world, offering anglers the chance to tangle with some monsters in the 15-30lb+ trophy class.
 It is in this regard that September and October can usually offer some unique versatility in terms of what species we choose to target on any particular day and weather can often be downright gorgeous too.
 Many people and even many charter captains alike overlook this fishery in the fall in the belief that the good fishing ends as the days get shorter and the air feels a little cooler.
 It is simply not true and Captain Rick urges you to consider coming in September and October as equally as you would any other time during the season.